YouTube SEO from Basic to Advanced: How to Optimize Your Videos

 - Keep it around 300 characters, including spaces, or less.

-Tags are fairly unique to YouTube and are helpful for classifying content.
+Tags are fairly new to YouTube and are helpful for classifying content.

 Only use keywords that are actually relevant to your video.
 Don’t add irrelevant tags in the hopes you’ll get more visibility (you won’t – or, if you do, you’ll only anger your viewers).

-Tags help users and Google (and other search engines) better understand your video content.
+Hashtags help users and Google (and other search engines) better understand your video content.

 Thumbnail